How Universal Kids Resort Supports Autism and Sensory Needs

 Several major theme parks across the United States already hold Certified Autism Center designations.
 The list has grown steadily since Sesame Place Philadelphia became the first CAC theme park in the world in 2018.

 Universal Destinations & Experiences has confirmed several features that map closely to what families look for in a Certified Autism Center.
-The biggest features are multiple sensory gardens placed throughout the park.
+The biggest features are the sensory gardens placed throughout the park.

-The November 2025 corporate press release states that Universal Kids Resort will feature “multiple sensory gardens designed to give children and families opportunities to pause, reset, and connect.”
+The November 2025 corporate press release described multiple sensory gardens built for children and families to pause, reset, and connect.
 Molly Murphy, President of Universal Creative, has also confirmed the park was designed “through a child’s eyes from signs at their height to colors that invite them in.”

-In addition, the park footprint is intentionally smaller than at flagship Universal resorts.
+The park footprint is also far smaller than what you walk at Universal’s flagship resorts.
 Lower height requirements, gentler ride profiles, and shorter walking distances all add up to a less sensory-intense day.

 How Does Universal Orlando Handle Autism Accommodations Today?